We're giving you the chance to win back the value of your meal - every time you dine this month!

 Clos Maggiore, Covent Garden

-What: Known as one of the most romantic restaurants in London, it seems that diners aren’t the only ones getting cosy at this high-end French, where both the dining room and blossom-filled conservatory boast log fires in the winter months.
-There’s a huge wine list to explore, while the menu of indulgent French classics includes chicken breast with croquette, mushrooms, potato fondant and celeriac.
+What: Known as one of the most romantic restaurants in London, it seems that diners aren’t the only ones getting cosy at this high-end French restaurant, where both the dining room and blossom-filled conservatory boast log fires in the winter months.
+There’s a huge wine list to explore, while the menu of indulgent French classics like butter butter-poached cod with marjoram and a 70% Nicaraguan chocolate soufflé for pudding.

 Where: 33 King Street, WC2E 8JD